bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/security.rst

 On this page, you see all users per security system.
 You can switch the security system by clicking on the tabs at the top of the view.

-The user table displays basic information about the users and if they currently have an open session.
+The user table displays basic information about the users, whether they have an ongoing absence and if they currently have an open session.

 To add a user, click on the :guilabel:`New` button and fill in the dialog.
 A user name is required and needs to be unique within the security system.